 The Bill provides extensive checks and balances and many eligibility criteria.
 It leaves rules and regulations to be framed by government authorities.
 In its attempt to formalise surrogacy, the law has left out important principles of accountability and review.
 There is no procedure for appeals in against the non-issuance of infertility certificate from District Medical Board.

 The law strictly prohibits abandonment of the child born through surrogacy for any reasons whatsoever.
 Such child shall be deemed as legitimate biological child of the intending couple.

-Although the Bill prescribes punishment in this regard yet it provides no alternative arrangement for such abandonment where both the parents die before the birth of child.
+Although the new surrogacy Bill prescribes punishment in this regard yet it provides no alternative arrangement for such abandonment where both the parents die before the birth of child.

 Surrogate mother should be certified as a married woman between 25-35 years of age.
 She should be a close relative of the intending couple and should already have a child of her own.
 The woman can provide her own gametes for the process and can act as a surrogate mother only once in her life.
 She needs to provide a certificate of her medical and psychological fitness too.

 The concerned medical practitioner needs to explain the entire procedure to the woman before taking her informed consent in writing.
 She does have the option to withdraw her consent before the implantation.

 Nowhere does the Bill define the term ‘close relative.’
 Does this include blood relative or relative through marriage?
 This is bound to create difficulties if left undecided by the law.